安裝中文字典英文字典辭典工具!

 - DEPRIVE Definition Meaning | Dictionary. com

-to remove or withhold something from the enjoyment or possession of (a person or persons) to deprive a man of life; to deprive a baby of candy to remove from ecclesiastical office
+Deprive definition: to remove or withhold something from the enjoyment or possession of (a person or persons) See examples of DEPRIVE used in a sentence

 - DEPRIVE definition and meaning | Collins English Dictionary

-If you deprive someone of something that they want or need, you take it away from them, or you prevent them from having it The disintegration of the Soviet Union deprived western intelligence agencies of their main enemies
+If you deprive someone of something that they want or need, you take it away from them, or you prevent them from having it They've been deprived of the fuel necessary to heat their homes

 - Deprive - definition of deprive by The Free Dictionary